FORTIFIED Roofing at Lapeyre: Cost Guides by City

 - FORTIFIED upgrade cost: +$2,500 (additional materials and labor)

-Louisiana's Department of Insurance (LDI) periodically offers grant funding to help homeowners offset the cost of FORTIFIED upgrades.
+Louisiana's Department of Insurance (LDI) periodically offers grant funding through the Louisiana Fortify Homes Grant (LFHG) program to help homeowners offset the cost of FORTIFIED upgrades.
 When available, these grants can cover a significant portion of the upgrade cost.

 Program Overview

-The Louisiana Fortify Homes Program provides grants to help homeowners strengthen their roofs to FORTIFIED standards.
+The Louisiana Fortify Homes Grant (LFHG) program provides grants to help homeowners strengthen their roofs to FORTIFIED standards.
 Key details:

 - Grant amounts — Typically up to $10,000 for roof retrofits